South Coast NSW History Story

 Categories: South Coast Towns

 In 1872 local businessmen erected a brass lantern on a pole at the entrance to the Crookhaven River as an aid to shipping.
-The river had become a port of call for large steamers so an associated pilot’s station was also established.
+In the following years a pilot’s station and a small jetty were erected at Crookhaven Heads.

-Predating all of this, in 1836 David Berry acquired 155 acres of land at Orient Point (then known as Crookhaven) and in the 1840s he moved a number of his Aboriginal and Maori workers there from his Coolangatta Estate.
-(Maoris had been brought from New Zealand to work on the Coolangatta Estate.
-Inter-marriage between them and the Aboriginals created an unusual mix, somewhat akin to what happened on Pitcairn Island when mutineers from the Bounty formed relationships with Tahitian women.)
+Predating this, in 1836 David Berry acquired 155 acres of land at Orient Point (then known as Crookhaven) and in the 1840s he moved a number of his Aboriginal and Maori workers there from his Coolangatta Estate.
+(Maori had been brought from New Zealand to work on the Coolangatta Estate.
+Inter-marriage between them and the Aboriginals created an unusual mix, somewhat like what happened on Pitcairn Island when mutineers from the Bounty formed relationships with Tahitian women.)

 In 1900, 27-acres of land were taken from the Crookhaven Park Reserve and became the Roseby Park Aboriginal Reserve.
-By 1903 there were 100 people living on the reserve, including 42 children, so the Roseby Park Aboriginal School was opened.
+By 1903 there were 100 people living on the reserve, including 42 children, necessitating a Roseby Park Aboriginal School to be opened.
+In 1907 the Aboriginal Reserve was expanded by a further 39 acres by the Aboriginal Protection Board.

 Image: Aboriginal houses at Roseby Park. nla.obj-137939659